roberts-sandbox/test-prag/_posts/2013-03-02-i-am-writing.md

 published: true
 ---

 I have decided to write.
-I will mostly be writing to share what I learn while working on my personal projects.
-But it won't be limited to just that.
+I want to write because I think writing is the best way for me to remember what I learn better.